dagster-io/community-integrations/libraries/dagster-iceberg/docs/reference.md

 === "Storing static partitioned assets"

     To save static partitioned assets in your Iceberg table, you need to set the `partition_expr` metadata on the asset.
-This informs the PyIceberg I/O manager which column holds the partition data:
+This informs the Iceberg I/O manager which column holds the partition data:

     ```python title="docs/snippets/partitions_static.py" linenums="1"
     --8<-- "docs/snippets/partitions_static.py"